Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Markov Decision Processes and Dissipativity Theory

 is a Lyapunov function for the system.
-Hence, the general philosophy of the dissipativity theory is to transform the stage cost $L$ of an optimal control problem \eqref{eq:MDP} into a new stage cost $L^\mathrm{R}$ that yields the same optimal policy, while resulting in a value function $J_\star$ that is a Lyapunov function for the closed-loop trajectories.
-Note that, since we subtract $L_0$ from the stage cost, we do not need to subtract from $L^\mathrm{R}$ the steady-state cost
+The general philosophy of the dissipativity theory is to transform the stage cost $L$ of an economic optimal control problem \eqref{eq:MDP} into a new stage cost $L^\mathrm{R}$ that yields the same optimal policy, while resulting in a value function $J_\star^{\mathrm{R}}$ that is a Lyapunov function for the closed-loop trajectories.

 A direct extension of this philosophy to treat the stability of MDPs in the form \eqref{eq:MDP} is appealing.
-The rotated cost would be given by
+This approach has been followed in~\cite{Sopasakis2017} for Markovian switching systems, where the rotated cost is given by